photex/ziege/README.md

 In this mode, ziege is a proxy for a specific zig release.
 This mode is activated when ziege is named 'zig' (either via a symlink or by making a copy), or if you run ziege with the `+zig` launcher arg.

 Ziege will try and determine the zig version to proxy by reading a file named `.zigversion` in the current working directory.
-If that is not found *ziege will create this file and use the current nightly version of zig*.
+If that is not found *ziege will use the current nightly version of zig*.

 You can override this version by using a "launcher arg":